technomancy/leiningen/doc/TEMPLATES.md

 `src/leiningen/new/liquid_cool.clj`, right underneath the `->files data` line.

-You can delete `foo.clj` if you like (and it's corresponding line in `liquid_cool.clj`), and start populating that `src/leiningen/new/liquid_cool` directory with the files you wish to be part of your template.
+You can delete `foo.clj` if you like (and its corresponding line in `liquid_cool.clj`), and start populating that `src/leiningen/new/liquid_cool` directory with the files you wish to be part of your template.
 For everything you add, make sure the